eqbal/CarND_Capstone_CarX/README.md

 4. Run the simulator

-The following link has video recorded and uploaded on youtube
+The following link has he video recording of the simulator

 https://www.youtube.com/watch?v=0G6BnhLnAd0&feature=youtu.be